 Installing and Configuring Certificates

+Most operating systems already trust InCommon certificates.
+Routers and other appliances may require you to download and install the USERTrust RSA Certification Authority root certificate (available at ITS: SSL Server Certificates).
 Installation and configuration instructions depend on the LDAP client you are using.
-Check your LDAP client documentation for instructions.
+Check your LDAP client documentation for installation instructions.

 You can make changes to your own profile and the profiles of groups that you own in the MCommunity Directory via LDAP.
 You may also be able to make changes to other people's profiles and groups if you have administrative access.